hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_policy.html.markdown

 The following arguments are supported:

 * `bucket` - (Required) The name of the bucket to which to apply the policy.
 * `policy` - (Required) The text of the policy.
+Although this isn't technically an IAM policy, you can use the [`aws_iam_policy_document`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document) data source for this, so long as it specifies a principal.
 For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
 Note: Bucket policies are limited to 20 KB in size.

 ## Attributes Reference